alecarraro/alecarraro-blog/_posts/gsoc-2025-juliareach.md

 $$x' = A x, \quad x(0) \in X_0, \quad A \in \mathcal{A}$$

 Here:
-- X₀ is the set of possible initial states, reflecting uncertainty at \(t=0\).
+- $$X₀$$ is the set of possible initial states, reflecting uncertainty at $$t=t_0$$.
-- \(𝒜\) is a set of possible system matrices, representing parameter uncertainty.
+- $$\mathcal{A}$$ is a set of possible system matrices, representing parameter uncertainty.

-The goal is to compute a tight over-approximation of all trajectories that can arise from *any* choice of initial state in \(X₀\) and *any* admissible dynamics in \(𝒜\).
-This is significantly more challenging than the classical case with a fixed \(A\), since the solution space must account for both state uncertainty and dynamics uncertainty simultaneously.
+The goal is to compute a tight over-approximation of all trajectories that can arise from *any* choice of initial state in $$X₀$$ and *any* admissible dynamics in $$\mathcal{A}$$.
+This is significantly more challenging than the classical case with a fixed $$A$$, since the solution space must account for both state uncertainty and dynamics uncertainty simultaneously.

 Huang et al. [1] introduced a dedicated algorithm for these parametric LTI systems with uncertain dynamics, which combines two modern set representations: matrix zonotopes for modeling uncertainty in the system matrix and sparse polynomial zonotopes (SPZs) for representing the reachable states.
-The motivation for this choice becomes clear when we compare possible uncertainty models for \(A\) and discuss how to best enclose the evolving states.
+The motivation for this choice becomes clear when we compare possible uncertainty models for $$A$$ and discuss how to best enclose the evolving states.

 ---